Ph.D., Ibero-Romance Linguistics, University of Texas at Austin

 B.A., Liberal Arts, Central College

 My teaching is related to my views in research.
-I use the classroom experience in my research, and provide students with opportunities to experience the relationship of teaching and research.
-I have a very good idea of what it takes to acquire a new knowledge in a classroom setting.
-In addition to being a teacher and a researcher I am still a successful learner of additional languages and of academic topics of my interest.
-Part of my confidence regarding how we learn can be attributed to enlightening statement by Edgar Allan Poe: ”Abstruseness is a quality appertaining to no subject of human consideration, per se.
+I use the classroom experience in my research and provide students with opportunities to experience the relationship of teaching and research.
+I subscribe to Edgar Allan Poe statement about learning: ”Abstruseness is a quality appertaining to no subject of human consideration, per se.
 To him who approaches them by properly graduated steps, all topics are alike in facility of comprehension.”
 I am indebted to my students because I learn a lot when I work with them.
 We learn by teaching, and my classes reflect this view.
 It follows naturally that my students must present or “teach” during classes the topics that we study.